andfaulkner/pad-comments-sublime/README.md

 First, move the cursor to the line you want to pad or select the region of text in the line that should be padded.
 You may use multiple cursors to pad multiple lines at once.
-Then, use the command palette (`Ctrl+Shift+P`) to find and run the command with the caption "Pad: Add Padding to Line or Selection".
+Then, use the command palette (`Ctrl+Shift+P`) to find and run the "Pad: Add Padding to Line or Selection" command.
 You will be prompted for alignment and fill character.
 The line/selected text will be padded with the fill character up to the first ruler (or column 80 if no rulers are being used).